-Apply by February 15 by emailing firstname.lastname@example.org with a resume and cover letter, and “Program Director Applicant” in the subject line.
+DEADLINE EXTENDED: Apply by February 19 by emailing email@example.com with a resume and cover letter, and “Program Director Applicant” in the subject line.
 Tentatively, interviews will be conducted in March, with the position beginning April/May 2023.

 - Orchestrate Artist-in-Residency open calls and manage scheduling of 16 privately rented studios as well as co-working spaces

 - Liaise with bookkeeper on rent & utility information for Residents

 - Develop & manage resources to Residency (eg, studio visits, workshop tools trainings, field trips).

 - Attend weekly Resident meetings; be available to meet with Residents individually to improve their experience; and manage conflict de-escalation when appropriate.